Manage Fine-Grained Password Policies

 Fine-grained password policies enable you to define multiple password and account lockout policies within a domain.
 This capability allows you to apply different levels of security to different users and groups.
 For example, you can apply strict policies to privileged users, such as administrators, and less severe policies to other users.

-Password policies can only be managed in on-premises AD domains.
+Password policies can only be managed in Active Directory domains.

 In this tutorial, you will learn how to configure and manage Fine-Grained Password Policies using Adaxes.